akashacms/epub-guide/documents/5a-examining-grunt.html.md

 title: Exploring the Gruntfiles
 ---

-Grunt uses a configuration file named `Gruntfile.js` to declare the build process for a given project.
-There is a large ecosystem of Grunt plugins available for a wide range of purposes.
-Grunt is widely used in building website assets, meaning many of those Grunt plugins are directly suitable for building AkashaCMS websites or EPUB's with AkashaEPUB.
+To understand how to use Grunt to build an EPUB with AkashaEPUB, we'll step our way through the epub-skeleton Gruntfile.

-Because AkashaEPUB builds are done with Grunt rather than the `akashacms` command-line tool, we have to initialize AkashaCMS ourselves.
-This bit of code does so exactly as the `akashacms` tool initializes AkashaCMS.
+The first step is to initialize AkashaCMS and AkashaEPUB.
+Because this isn't being run through the `akashacms` command-line tool, the Gruntfile has to do what the `akashacms` command does to initialize AkashaCMS.
+The following code snippet is it.
+A side effect of the `akasha.config` line is to call the `config` function in `config.js` which in turn causes the `akashacms-epub` plugin to hook itself into AkashaCMS.

 ```
     var akasha = require('akashacms');